 The Company continues to maintain and enhance its back-office systems.
 Formal processes are in place to identify, evaluate and implement potential system enhancements to ensure continued alignment with business strategies.
 The Company continues to focus on enhancing the core capabilities of capturing and processing vehicle information with continued investments in roadside equipment, automated licence plate recognition, complementary metal-oxide semi-conductor (CMOS) camera technology, and the operation of a front-capture camera enforcement system.
 The Company continues to enhance the security, functionality, scalability and usability of its self-service (website and interactive voice response) systems.
-The Company continued with its business process optimization work in preparation of its newly selected billing and customer resource management solution.
+The Company has substantially completed the business process optimization work to support the new billing and customer resource management solution.
 The Company also continued with the planning and preparation phase of the project implementation.
-The actual development is scheduled to begin in the fourth quarter of 2018.
+The actual development is scheduled to begin in early 2019.